ionize/ionize/README.md

 ### Code Migration

+* From Ionize 0.9.x
+  * Tags were rewritten for a more logical use.
+Please refer to the documentation to see how to migrate your views.

 * From Ionize 0.9.6
   * Articles Tag : Change your <ion:article filter="title:!=''" > attributes from "title:!=''" to "title !=''" (remove ":")